theNetworkHashira/Practical-Evaluation-of-IEEE-802.11-WiFi-technolgy-performance/README.md

 9. `S0_R08_01.csv` represented a high-activity environment with substantial Beacon, CTS, and Block Ack activity.
 10. High control-to-data ratios were associated with low observed Data-frame counts in the capture set.

-The Beacon finding should be written carefully:

-> The infrastructure AP capture environments contained substantially more observed Beacon activity than Xiaomi SoftAP capture environments.
+> Note: The infrastructure AP environments contained substantially more observed Beacon activity.
+However, without filtering by the target AP’s BSSID or source MAC address, this indicates higher overall environmental beacon activity rather than transmissions from a single access point.

-The statement should not be changed to “one AP transmitted all recorded Beacons” unless the analysis is filtered to the target AP’s BSSID or source MAC address.

 ### 7. Conclusions requiring controlled follow-up experiments